dkhrunov/ngx-jwt-auth/projects/ngx-jwt-auth/README.md

 - `authGuardRedirectUrl?: string` - The URL where an unauthorized user will be redirected to if they try to access a route protected by AuthGuard.
 If not set, then routes protected by AuthGuard will simply reject the transition to this route.

+- `redirectToLastPage?: boolean | Type<BaseLastPageWatcher>` - Redirects the user to the last visited page after authorization.
+By default `false`.
+  > If you set the value of `Type<BaseLastPageWatcher>` then your provider will be used.
+On the other hand, if you set it to `true`, the default `LastPageWatcher` will be used.

 ## List of predefined Token Storages

 - `CookiesTokenStorage` - abstraction over cookies, saves tokens in cookies;